circle

 1.15 -2.45pm

-A discussion session for leaders thinking of having AI content in their u3as.
+A discussion session for leaders thinking of using AI in their u3as.

 Make a fabric flower brooch